sipb/config-package-dev/README.md

 package is upgraded.

-Configuration packages are particularly useful for sites using Debian or Ubuntu (or another dpkg-based distribution) and are already running their own interrnal apt repository.
+Configuration packages are particularly useful for sites using Debian or Ubuntu (or another dpkg-based distribution) who are already running their own internal apt repository.
 You can provide site defaults and configuration through your existing package-update processes, and make sure systems are up-to-date in both software and configuration by checking what versions of packages they have installed.